asheaffe/PPIN_web/README.md

 # Current Functionalities
 ```
-- Dropdown menu available on right click for each node.
-Dropdown menu includes separate links to the given protein's entries in the Ensembl, NCBI, or Uniprot databases.
-- Opening the Stats tab along the bottom of the webpage will open a moveable window that lists some stats that might be important to the user.
+- Toggle between orthology view and alignment view using 'Select JSON'
-- A legend indicates which colors correspond to a given type of node (species 1, species 2, aligned and orthologous).
+- A legend indicates which colors correspond to a given type of node (Orthology status and Alignment status)
-- Use the Controls window to open a sidebar that lists all of the protein data.
-- Use the Controls window to open a color picker window to change the color scheme of the graph.
+- Orthology/Alignment views reflect data populated from the backend
 ```

 # Future Functionalities